mitranim/gow/readme.md

 ## Gotchas

-By default, `gow` expects to be used in a foreground, interactive terminal.
-When running `gow` in a background process, Docker, or any other non-interactive environment, you may see errors similar to the below.
+By default, `gow` expects to be a foreground process in an interactive terminal.
+When running `gow` as a background process, in Docker, or in any other non-interactive environment, you may see errors related to terminal state.
 To avoid the problem, run `gow` with `-r=false`.
 This also disables hotkey support.
+Examples of such errors:

 ```
-unable to read terminal state
+> unable to read terminal state

-inappropriate ioctl for device
+> inappropriate ioctl for device

-operation not supported by device
+> operation not supported by device
 ```

 ## Watching Templates